Happy Hunting Grounds in the Arctic

 Over the period 1612-1639, so from the start of commercial whaling until the end of the Noordsche Compagnie, by far the most commanders came from the northern part of the province of Holland.
 More specific, from Amsterdam and the area north of the city.
 About eighty percent of the commanders came from Holland.
 Nearly twenty percent came from the province of Friesland or the southern Frisian Wadden Sea islands.
 In absolute numbers they were twenty-eight Frisian commanders.
 Over the period 1640-1665, the share of Frisian commanders increased strongly.
 The percentage of commanders from Holland dropped to about fifty-five percent, whilst that of the Frisian commanders reached nearly forty percent.
 In absolute numbers, they were 385 Frisian commanders.

 Overall the seventeenth century, when focussing on the Dutch Republic, it were the islanders of Vlieland and, to a lesser extent, of Terschelling who provided the most commanders.
 Research into maritime freighting contracts over the period 1640-1664 showed that the most commanders, 59 in total, came from the island of Vlieland.
-The port town of Stavoren followed with 54, the big city of Amsterdam with (a meager) 50, and the island of Terschelling with 36 commanders.
+The port town of Stavoren followed with 54, the big city of Amsterdam with (a meagre) 50, and the island of Terschelling with 36 commanders.
 An estimated 100 ships from the island of Vlieland operated in the Arctic around the year 1650.
 The explanation as to why islanders of Vlieland were so heavily represented, is because these islanders already had a large fleet trading with especially the Baltic Sea before commercial whaling started.
-Their ships, galiots and fluit ships, were multi-purpose vessels (Doedens & Houter 2022).
+Their ships, galiots, and fluit ships, were multi-purpose vessels (Doedens & Houter 2022).

 After 1700, the representation of commanders from the Wadden Sea island of Vlieland decreased strongly.
 Many commanders came from the village of Westeynde at the western end of the island.
 Westeynde was slowly swallowed by the sea from the second half of the seventeenth century, and definitely deserted in the year 1736.
 Many of the inhabitants resettled on the former island of Huisduinen in the north of the province of Holland.
 In the second half of the seventeenth century, Huisduinen provided about thirty percent of the commanders, and with this the main provider of commanders at the whaling.
 And why is that, you think?